 Having too much of it in the central nervous system is not a good thing either, it may result into brain fog and unwanted sluggishness simply because the brain does not see the need to be “quick”.

 Serotonin is considered one of the most important neurotransmitters in the body, it’s function span across the central nervous system and the digestive system.
 In the CNS, serotonin is responsible for sleep regulation, happiness, and other forms of mood control.
+It's hormonal component is melatonin.

 In people suffering from clinical depression, their cerebrospinal fluid has been shown to contain a relatively low level of serotonin, which is an indication that serotonin plays an important role in regulation of mood.